 Innovations Against Poverty (IAP) is a specialised fund developed to identify and support innovative inclusive business ideas.
-We are looking for proposals that will deliver commercial benefits for the private sector, developmental benefits for low income people and empower young people and women.
+We are looking for proposals aiming to improve the lives of low income people, deliver commercial benefits for the private sector and empower young people and women.
 IAP is funded by the Swedish International Development Agency (SIDA) and managed by SNV in partnership with BoP Innovation Center and Inclusive Business Sweden.

-Companies are effective catalysts of change, for low income people lift themselves out of poverty, by creating job opportunities, increased income and access to basic goods and services.
+By creating job opportunities, increased income and access to basic goods and services, companies are effective catalysts of change for low income people to lift themselves out of poverty.
 Low income markets represent a large business opportunity.
-They constitute a global consumer market that is valued at €4 trillion and can play a role as employee, distributor or supplier to expand production and market supply.
+They constitute a global consumer market that is valued at €4 trillion and can play a role as employees, distributors or suppliers to expand production and market supply.

 Companies can develop inclusive business ideas that address social and environmental issues by at the same time maximising their competitiveness and profitability.
 Many of these initiatives cannot develop due to perceived commercial, technical and financial risks.
 By functioning as a risk sharing mechanism, IAP hopes that more of these inclusive business ideas will come to fruition.
 IAP offers advice and non-reimbursable funding of up to €200.000 to companies that aim to implement innovative inclusive business initiatives in the agriculture, energy, water, sanitation and hygiene (WASH), or ICT sectors in Cambodia, Ethiopia, Uganda or Zambia.